MQED-QD/Macroscopic-Quantum-Electrodynamics/README.md

 ### Examples

-Run a Dyadic GF simulation with defaults:
+Run a **Dyadic Green's function simulation on planar surface** with defaults:

 ```bash
 mqed_GF